Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods

 \subsection{Track finding}

-The Hough transform algorithm~\cite{bib:HoughTransform} maps hits from the detector coordinate space into a parameter (Hough) space.
-Each hit corresponds to a curve in Hough space, and the intersection of multiple curves identifies a common trajectory.
+The Hough transform algorithm~\cite{bib:HoughTransform} maps hits from the detector coordinate space into a binned parameter space (Hough space).
+In this space, each hit is represented by a curve, and the intersection of multiple curves within a single bin identifies a common trajectory.
 Conceptually, each hit casts a ``vote'' for every bin its curve passes through.
 The bins that accumulate the highest number of votes are then mapped back to physical space, effectively grouping hits that form a line to identify candidate tracks.